Preparing quasienergy states on demand: A parametric oscillator: RWA Hamiltonian and quasienergy spectrum

 Parameter $\ep$ is called quasienergy or Floquet eigenvalue.
-For the considered parametric oscillator in Eq.~(\ref{eq:Hamiltonian}), ${}t_F = 2\pi/\omega_F$.
+For the parametric oscillator with Hamiltonian (\ref{eq:Hamiltonian}), ${}t_F = 2\pi/\omega_F$.

 A standard procedure to find quasienergy states and quasienergies is to plug the solution Eq.~(\ref{eq:Floquetdef}) into the Schr\"odinger equation, and then solve the resulting equation for $u_\ep(t)$ using Fourier series expansion; see Appendix.
-Another much simpler way to find quasienergy is to go to the rotating frame at frequency $\omega_F/2$ by applying the standard unitary transformation $U(t)=\exp[-i\omega_F a^\dagger at/2]$, where $a$ and $a^\dagger $ are the oscillator ladder operators.
+For a driven oscillator, a much simpler way to find quasienergies is to go to the rotating frame at frequency $\omega_F/2$ by applying the standard unitary transformation $U(t)=\exp[-i\omega_F a^\dagger at/2]$, where $a$ and $a^\dagger $ are the oscillator ladder operators.
 In the rotating wave approximation (RWA) we disregard fast oscillating terms in the transformed Hamiltonian $U^\dagger HU - i\hbar U^\dagger \dot U$, which gives the RWA Hamiltonian

 where $\hat n = a^\dagger a$, $\delta\omega_ F = \omega_F/2-\omega_0$ is the detuning frequency, $\tilde F = F/4\omega_0$, and $V = 3\gamma \hbar/4\omega_0^2$.